tlenex/node-busmq/README.md

 One machine was setup to run 4 instances of redis 2.8.19.
 Redis is single threaded so it can only utilize one CPU.

-A Second machine was setup to run 4 node busmq processes executing the benchmarking code.
+A second machine was setup to run 4 node busmq processes executing the benchmarking code.
 Each one of the 4 node processes connected to all of the 4 redis instances running on the first machine.

 #### Benchmark